#AD Top Online Web Development & Programming Courses | Udemy

 };Code language: JavaScript (javascript)

 Last we’ll put a check in place to see if a progress bar exists in the current page.
-If it does exist then we call the setProgressBar function when the user scrolls:
+If it does exist then we call the setProgressBar function using an event scroll listener:

 if (progressBar) {